alecthegeek/alecthegeek.github.io/_posts/2020-05-04-Intro-to-stdio.markdown

 1. Because standard I/O is set up for us by the calling program (for example the Bash shell), then there is less work for the developer to do

-2. It gives programs a standard way to communicate with each other, so that they can be used in something bigger.
+2. It gives programs a standard way to communicate with each other, so that they can be used as part of something bigger.

 Let's build up our understanding through a series of examples.